Nova Scotia

 Telemedicine

-Patients in Nova Scotia can be referred to telemedicine providers across the province through the Nova Scotia Centralized Abortion Network (NSCAN).
+Patients in Nova Scotia can be referred to telemedicine providers across the province through the provincial self-referral line operated by Reproductive Options and Services (ROSE) Clinic.

 During the COVID-19 pandemic, physicians were authorized to bill for virtual care at the same rate that they would for an in-person visit.
 Telemedicine is now insured under Nova Scotia’s Physician’s Manual when in compliance with the Provision of Publicly Funded Virtual Health Services Policy.